builtlabs/grind-hackathon/README.md

 # TODO

 ## Infrastructure
-- Sending Transactions
-  - Wait for it to send
-  - Fetch new game state
+- Alchemy chain webhook for resetting the game
-- Use the contract from Francis
 - Remove the GraphQL code if its not needed

 ## Privy